inoxlang/inox/docs/language-basics.md

 ## Named Patterns

 Named patterns are equivalent to variables but for patterns, there are many builtin named patterns such as: `%int, %str, %bool`.\
-Pattern definitions allow you to "declare" a pattern like you declare a variable but with a pattern identifier.
+Pattern definitions allow you to declare a pattern.

 ```
 %int_list = %[]%int